Employee Benefits Guide 2022-2023

 - Your username is your b number without the “b”

-- Your PIN is the last 4 digits of your SSN followed by the last 2 digits of your year of birth.
-After initial login, you will be prompted to reset your PIN to something more secure.
+- If you have not previously logged in, your default PIN is the last 4 digits of your SSN followed by the last 2 digits of your birth year.
+You will be required to create a more secure PIN.
 Please be sure to save your new password for future logins.
+If you do not remember your PIN, email benefits@madison.k12.wi.us for assistance.

 - Once logged in, click the “Next” button on the top right portion of the page to navigate through your benefit elections.
 Continue to click “Next” until all benefit elections have been made.

-- To save and submit your benefit elections, you must click “I Agree” on the Submit Your Enrollment page.
+- To save and submit your benefit elections, you must click “I Agree” on the final summary page in the Enrollment portal.
 Once submitted, a confirmation page will be displayed.
-Save or print this page for your records.
+Save this page for your records.

 General Plan Information